wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/configure-graphqlconfig.md

 {% callout type="warning" %}
 Some IDEs, like VSCode, will not search for the `.graphqlconfig` file in sub directories.
-This means that you will have to manually move the `.graphqlconfig` file to the root directory and fix the `schemaPath` to the GraphQL Schema.
+This means that you will have to manually move the `.graphqlconfig` file to the root directory and fix the path to the GraphQL Schema.
 {% /callout %}

 The GraphQL Schema is usually located in `.wundergraph/generated/wundergraph.app.schema.graphql`,